cybermagese/ioriver/README.md

 Option -D show debug information

 Running on Rasberry it is recommended to redirect standard output to /dev/null to avoid trashing the SD card
 ```
 >ioriver -U /root/.ioriver >/dev/null 2>/dev/null
 ```

 Use pm2 or similar utilities to make it run at startup

+## Release Notes

+# 0.4.0
+- Support for Telldus energy meter
+- Support for automatic unit name changes (update unit on IMSE if the name changes on plugin platform)
+- buggfixes